The type-I antiferromagnetic Weyl semimetal InMnTi$_2$: Introduction

 \section{Introduction}

-Topological semimetals\cite{armitage2018weyl} constitute a class of materials, where protected band crossings occur.
-They can be distinguished in either Dirac semimetals\cite{wang2012dirac} or \acp{WS}\cite{wan2011topological,murakami2007phase} when the crossings happens at isolated nodes in the \ac{BZ}, or nodal line semimetals\cite{burkov2011topological}, when the crossings spans an entire line.
-The nodes can be distinguished into Dirac or Weyl using their description within a $k \cdot p$ framework which can take the form of either a Dirac or a Weyl Hamiltonian.
-The former describes a fourfold degenerate crossings with no chirality, while the latter describes a pair of twofold degenerate crossings with opposite chirality, as guaranteed by the fermion doubling theorem\cite{NIELSEN1981219}.
-The presence of these nodes lead to the definition of a quasi-particle with behavior similar to a Dirac or Weyl fermion\cite{pal2011dirac} respectively.
-The focus of this paper will be on \acp{WS} that exhibit a wide range of interesting properties such as the Adler-Bell-Jackiw anomaly\cite{adler1969axial,bell1969pcac} which leads to the observation of negative magneto-transport\cite{ghimire2015magnetotransport,zhang2016signatures,arnold2016negative,gooth2017experimental}, and the presence of atypical surface states known as Fermi arcs\cite{Souma.Wang.ea:2016:PRB,Huang.Xu.ea:2015:NC,Xu.Belopolski.ea:2015:S,Xu.Belopolski.ea:2015:SA,Belopolski.Xu.ea:2016:PRL,Xu.Belopolski.ea:2016:PRL}. \acp{WS} have hence been proposed for many applications ranging from the realization of qbits\cite{castelvecchi2017strange} to Veselago lenses\cite{hills2017current} and lasing\cite{oktay2020lasing}.
+Topological semimetals\cite{armitage2018weyl} constitute a class of materials where protected band crossings occur.
+They can be distinguished as either Dirac\cite{wang2012dirac} or \acp{WS}\cite{wan2011topological,murakami2007phase}, when the crossings happens at isolated points in the \ac{BZ}, or nodal line semimetals\cite{burkov2011topological}, when the crossings span an entire line.
+For the former case, the crossings, also called nodes, can be assigned to be Dirac or Weyl with a $k \cdot p$ framework, which can take the form of either a Dirac or a Weyl Hamiltonian.
+The former describes a fourfold degenerate crossing with no chirality, while the latter describes a pair of twofold degenerate crossings with opposite chiralities, as guaranteed by the fermion doubling theorem\cite{NIELSEN1981219}.
+The presence of these nodes lead to the emergence of quasi-particle excitations with a behavior similar to that of a Dirac or Weyl fermion\cite{pal2011dirac}, respectively.
+The focus of this paper is on \acp{WS}, which exhibit a wide range of interesting properties such as the Adler-Bell-Jackiw anomaly\cite{adler1969axial,bell1969pcac} related to the observation of negative magneto-transport\cite{ghimire2015magnetotransport,zhang2016signatures,arnold2016negative,gooth2017experimental}, and the presence of atypical surface states known as Fermi arcs\cite{wan2011topological}. \acp{WS} have been proposed for many applications ranging from the realization of q-bits\cite{castelvecchi2017strange}, to Veselago lenses\cite{hills2017current} and lasing\cite{oktay2020lasing}.